 Satin paint explained

-Satin paint is generally a more glossy paint than matte and it retains its color pigments well.
-It can be used for interior walls as well as woodwork, furniture, metal and trims such as window frames, doors, skirting boards, architraves, stair rails and so on.
+Satin can be used for painting walls as well as in the role of a paint finish for trim such as window frames, doors, baseboards, architraves, stair rails and so on, plus for furniture and metal.
 If you are using it to paint walls inside the home, bear in mind that it will have a higher sheen than matte so the finish will appear slightly shiny.
 It’s durable, easy to clean and it can also be used outside.
-For a smooth look in high traffic areas such as the kitchen, living space, dining room and hallway, the key lies in surface preparation, as satin paint will show up any imperfections more than matte.
+For a smooth look when it’s a paint finish for living rooms and other high traffic areas such as the kitchen and hallway, the key lies in surface preparation, as satin paint will show up any imperfections more than matte.

-‘Satin paint is best used for woodwork and making colors appear more subtle in pigment,’ explains Tobie Lewis, senior brand manager at Valspar Paint.
-‘Therefore it’s ideal for windows, doors, skirting boards and ceilings.
+‘Satin paint is best used for woodwork and making colors appear more subtle in pigment,’ explains Tobie Lewis, senior brand manager at Valspar Paint (opens in new tab).
+‘Therefore it’s ideal for windows, doors, baseboards and as a paint finish for ceilings.
 On the other hand, matte’s concealing nature is great for evening out walls and covering blemishes on new wall surfaces in low-traffic areas such as dining rooms and bedrooms.’

 Matte paint explained